🧬

 Official measurements, coat, and temperament

-- Coat: Thick, dense double coat with a soft, woolly undercoat and harsh, straight outer guard hairs.
+• Coat: A dense, double coat consisting of a soft, thick undercoat and a harsh, straight outer coat, providing essential insulation.

 Breed Trivia